Overview of the Extra Content

 Good morning,

-This is Burcu from the Letters from Japan newsletter.
+This is Burcu from Letters from Japan.
+Thank you for your interest in my Japan-travel-focused newsletter.

 Travel diaries - as single posts, with a table of contents

 Since the travel diaries are posted on Substack as separate entries—sometimes up to eight, as in the Walking Goto Islands series—they can be challenging to review for trip planning.
-This page lists them all in one place as single posts, each with its own table of contents.
+You can review them as a single post on the webpage (complete with a table of contents) or as separate posts on Substack.

 So far, there are four sets of travel diaries available as single posts: